arinze-edeh/cloud-infrastructure-devops-labs/devops/kubernetes/k8s-multi-tier-app-deployment/README.md

 ### Step 7: Final Validation

-Perform a complete end-state verification across all deployed resources — including full YAML inspection of each resource — then confirm the application is reachable over HTTP.
+Perform a complete end-state verification across all deployed resources, including full YAML inspection of each resource, then confirm the application is reachable over HTTP.

 **Verify all deployments:**